DACH-NY/ex-cdm-swaps/docs/demo.md

 ## Parties

-The following parties are involved:
+The following parties are involved in the demo:
-* A central counter party (CCP-P01) with on account.
+* A central counter party (CCP-P01) with one account.
-* Three dealers (DEALER-D01, .., DEALER-D03) with five accounts each.
+* Three dealers (DEALER-D01, ..., DEALER-D03) with five accounts each.
-* Five clients (CLIENT-C01, .., CLIENT-C05) with three accounts each.
+* Five clients (CLIENT-C01, ..., CLIENT-C05) with three accounts each.
 * FED and ECB for issuing USD and EUR, respectively.
 * REUTERS for publishing reference data.

+Note that the central counter party, the dealers, and clients can all perform the same actions.
+The application does not grant them any specific roles.

 ## Market Setup